July 5, 2024

 #1.
 Accurate Project Estimates

-Payroll burden is a hidden cost that can easily be overlooked.
+Labor burden represents a hidden cost that contractors often overlook when creating project estimates.
 By factoring it in, contractors can create more realistic project estimates which prevents underbidding and ensures projects are profitable.

 Using past estimates from previous, similar projects, contractors can calculate accurate labor burden costs and repeat successful counts for future projects.